 Powerful synergy

-A team of 16 researchers and professors currently make up the Photon Institute, and the excitement is palpable.
+A team of 16 researchers and professors currently make up the Future Photon Initiative, and the excitement is palpable.

 “Each of us as an individual principal investigator has been trying to grow our reputation for the last 10 years,” Hubbard said.
 “You get hired to the faculty and you start growing your reputation nationally and internationally in a very specific field.
 Now that we can bring all of us together, I feel that the whole is better than the sum of the parts.
-So we can have a very strong Institute that’s recognized in many different fields not just photovoltaics but from things such as solar energy through detectors, silicon photonics, bio-device industries, it’s a huge swath.
-We can get increased name recognition with this Institute.”
+So we can have a very strong Initiative that’s recognized in many different fields not just photovoltaics but from things such as solar energy through detectors, silicon photonics, bio-device industries, it’s a huge swath.
+We can get increased name recognition with this Initiative.”